 4.0 / 3.0 * math.pi * !Radius! ** 3

 In ArcGIS Pro, Python 3 is used, and in ArcGIS Desktop, Python 2 is used.
-Python 2 uses integer math, meaning that dividing two integer values will always produce an integer value (3 / 2 = 1).
-In Python 3, dividing two integer values will produce a float (3 / 2 = 1.5).
+Python 2 uses integer math, meaning that dividing two integer values always produces an integer value (3 / 2 = 1).
+In Python 3, dividing two integer values produces a float value (3 / 2 = 1.5).

 Python built-in functions

-Python has a number of built-in functions that are available to use, including max, min, round, and sum.
+Python includes a number of built-in functions, including max, min, round, and sum.